Hurwitz zeta function: Relation to Dirichlet L-functions

-(This last form is valid whenever q a natural number and 1 − qa is not.)
+(This last form is valid whenever q is a natural number and 1 − qa is not.)

 Zeros

-If a=1 the Hurwitz zeta function reduces to the Riemann zeta function itself; if a=1/2 it reduces to the Riemann zeta function multiplied by a simple function of the complex argument s (vide supra), leading in each case to the difficult study of the zeros of Riemann's zeta function.
+If a = 1 the Hurwitz zeta function reduces to the Riemann zeta function itself; if a = 1/2 it reduces to the Riemann zeta function multiplied by a simple function of the complex argument s (vide supra), leading in each case to the difficult study of the zeros of Riemann's zeta function.
 In particular, there will be no zeros with real part greater than or equal to 1.
-However, if 0<a<1 and a≠1/2, then there are zeros of Hurwitz's zeta function in the strip 1<Re(s)<1+ε for any positive real number ε.
+However, if 0 < a < 1 and a ≠ 1/2, then there are zeros of Hurwitz's zeta function in the strip 1 < Re(s) < 1 + ε for any positive real number ε.
 This was proved by Davenport and Heilbronn for rational or transcendental irrational a, and by Cassels for algebraic irrational a.

 Rational values

 The Hurwitz zeta function occurs in a number of striking identities at rational values.
 In particular, values in terms of the Euler polynomials $E_n(x)$: